🚀 View Source

 Putting It Together

---watch and --port can be combined for a simple dev environment.
+Combine --watch and --port for a simple dev setup.

 /website $ alternator path/to/source path/to/target -wp 8080